Attendance in Glasgow’s Schools

 EBSNA is complex and there are likely to be various interlinked factors as to why a child or young person might be finding it difficult to attend school.
 These factors will likely include the child or young person, their family and the school environment.
 To support EBSNA there are some key factors to consider which reflects the evidence base of factors associated with positive outcomes: early intervention, working with parents, young people and school staff, a flexible manner, emphasising the need for a rapid return to school, additional support and school adaptations.
 This fits well with Glasgow’s staged intervention model, thinking about the role of schools in terms of early intervention and where wider support agencies can provide consultation and advice to support schools with their thinking and planning.

-Also linked below are additional resources which were discussed throughout the modules and will assist with the information gathering process:
+Linked below are additional resources which are discussed throughout the practice guidelines:

 GCC Management Circular 05a: A Positive Approach to the Promotion of Attendance Glasgow School